 Alternative (Private) Loans

 Based on the date you give official notice of your leave of absence or withdrawal from the University, the Financial Aid Office will first determine what amount of your federal and/or state financial aid (if any) will be returned to the appropriate federal and/or state aid program.
 You are not entitled to keep, or receive a refund of, any alternative loan funds that exceed tuition and fees charged for the term after your leave of absence or withdrawal is officially processed and any applicable federal aid or state aid funds are returned.
-Any portion of your alternative (private) loan that exceeds charges assessed by the university will be cancelled and returned to your lender.
+Any portion of your alternative (private) loan that exceeds charges assessed by the university will be canceled and returned to your lender.